mauvera94/Agile-Multiverse/README.md

 I recommend [opening an issue](https://github.com/mauvera94/Agile-Multiverse/issues) if you find missing or outdated content.

-# Upcomming content
+# Upcoming content
-You can check out [my Trello Board](https://trello.com/b/k8kGahOo/agile-multiverse) and even vote on the upcomming topics.
+You can check out [my Trello Board](https://trello.com/b/k8kGahOo/agile-multiverse) and even vote on the upcoming topics.